Yacht La Pinta – 7 days / 6 nights – Western – Friday to Thursday

 Highlands of Santa Cruz Island

-After lunch, we head up to the highlands of Santa Cruz Island by vehicle.
+The highlands of Santa Cruz Island are another world entirely from the drier coast, lush and green due to the heavier rainfall they receive.
 This is a great place to look for the emblematic Darwin’s Finches and the endemic Scalesia trees.
-The highlands are also great for exploring the exuberant vegetation where giant tortoises roam in the wild.
-This will surely be one of the most remembered visits of the whole voyage.
+The highlands are also excellent for exploring the exuberant vegetation where giant tortoises roam in the wild.
+We visit a giant tortoise reserve to meet these lumbering giants up-close.
+There’s more time to explore more of this fascinating ecosystem, before returning to the yacht at the end of the day.

 Post Office Bay